 Hyperreality is seen as a condition in which what is real and what is fiction are seamlessly blended together so that there is no clear distinction between where one ends and the other begins.
 It allows the co-mingling of physical reality with virtual reality (VR) and human intelligence with artificial intelligence (AI).
 Individuals may find themselves for different reasons, more in tune or involved with the hyperreal world and less with the physical real world.

-Simulated reality is the hypothesis that reality could be simulated—perhaps by computer simulation—to a degree indistinguishable from "true" reality, and may in fact be such a simulation.
+Some famous theorists of hyperreality/hyperrealism include Jean Baudrillard, Albert Borgmann, Daniel J. Simulated reality.
+Simulated reality is the hypothesis that reality could be simulated—for example by computer simulation—to a degree indistinguishable from "true" reality.

 It could contain conscious minds which may or may not be fully aware that they are living inside a simulation.
 This is quite different from the current, technologically achievable concept of virtual reality.
 Virtual reality is easily distinguished from the experience of actuality; participants are never in doubt about the nature of what they experience.
 Simulated reality, by contrast, would be hard or impossible to separate from "true" reality.
 There has been much debate over this topic, ranging from philosophical discourse to practical applications in computing.